How do I add or edit Oracle hosted Service mailboxes?

 Oracle-managed Outreach mailboxes are used for sending outreach emails like survey invitations and mailings.
 They are hosted by Oracle and their email addresses usually have a @rnmk.com domain.

 NOTE: Non-Oracle hosted mailboxes (Service or Outreach) are not created or managed through Configuration Assistant.
-Adding and configuring them for use with Oracle Service Cloud is done through Site Configuration > Mailboxes section in the Oracle Service Cloud Console, but creating the mailboxes is not possible with the self-service tools mentioned here.
+Adding and configuring them for use with Oracle B2C Service is done through Site Configuration > Mailboxes section in the Oracle B2C Service Console, but creating the mailboxes is not possible with the self-service tools mentioned here.

 Before moving forward with creating these mailboxes, please note the following mailbox naming requirements:

 4. Can only contain letters, digits, underscores, periods and dashes